brean/docker-ros/README.md

  - Part 5 includes visual ros-tools (rviz2) and a different ROS 2 environment that is still simple but shows a more realistic use-case
  - Part 6 looks at integration in other systems, how docker systems are often used in a more classic setup
  - Part 7 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt package manager to more robotics specific systems like vcstool or autoproj.
- - Part 8 gives an example on how to deploy the docker image to your robot and some best practices.
+ - Part 8 gives an example on how to deploy the docker image to your robot, how you cross-build it for your robots CPU and some best practices.
+ - Part 9 is very specific for [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source Docker Image Development environment.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.